-The Department on Disability Rehabilitation Services Administration (DDS/RSA) conducted a Comprehensive Statewide Needs Assessments (CSNA) in 2014.
-The agency is required to conduct a comprehensive assessment every three years describing the rehabilitation needs of individuals with disabilities residing in the District, particularly the needs of people with most significant disabilities, people who are minorities or have been unserved or underserved by the vocational rehabilitation program and people with disabilities served by other components of the workforce development system.
-The assessment was initiated in May, 2014, with a final report issued in December 2014 (available on-line).
+The Department on Disability Rehabilitation Services Administration (DDS/RSA) conducted a Comprehensive Statewide Needs Assessments (CSNA) in 2017.
+The agency is required to conduct a comprehensive assessment every three-year describing the rehabilitation needs of individuals with disabilities residing in the District, particularly the needs of people with most significant disabilities, people who are minorities or have been unserved or underserved by the vocational rehabilitation program and people with disabilities served by other components of the workforce development system.
+The assessment was initiated in May, 2017, with a final report issued in October 2017. (here is the link for the 2017 assessment - https://dds.dc.gov/sites/default/files/dc/sites/dds/release\content/attachments/Final%20CSNA%20Report%20for%20DCRSA%202017\0.pdf).

 The CSNA was conducted by the Interwork Institute at San Diego State University (SDSU).
-SDSU had completed the agency's prior CSNA in 2013.
+SDSU had completed the agency's prior CSNAs in 2013 and 2014.
 This 2013 CSNA was supposed to be completed in 2011.
-However, there had been delays in conducting this assessment and therefore, the 2011 CSNA was not completed until May, 2013.
+However, there had been delays in conducting this assessment and therefore, the 2011 CSNA was not completed until May 2013.
 SDSU conducted both the 2013 and 2014 CSNAs.
 In both instances, this organization was selected through a competitive process.
-The 2014 assessment was able to build on the findings of the previous assessment.
-The focus of the 2014 assessment was expanded to thoroughly evaluate independent living services in the District, as well.
-There were increased efforts in the 2014 assessment to ensure that focus groups included people with disabilities who have not been served by the agency, as well as groups that include populations identified in the previous assessment as unserved or underserved.
-Lastly, SDSU worked with DCRSA's Business Relations Unit to obtain more input from employers.
+The 2017 assessment was able to build on the findings of the previous assessments.
+SDSU worked with DCRSA's Business Relations staff to obtain more input from employers.